 If you are facing criminal charges in Colorado, you are facing a situation that could have severe consequences for the rest of your life.
 I know: I have been handling criminal cases in Colorado for over 24 years.
 I have helped numerous clients avoid the harsh consequences of a conviction, and I have seen far too many cases where individuals without strong legal representation have been forced to face consequences that they did not deserve.

 The police and prosecutors, get paid to put people behind bars.
 It is their job to find evidence and use it against you in court.
-Without an experienced Montrose criminal defense lawyer on your side, the criminal justice system is not a level playing field.
+Without an experienced Montrose criminal defense attorney on your side, the criminal justice system is not a level playing field.
 Without legal representation, you are at a distinct disadvantage.

 Hire an Experienced Montrose Criminal Defense Attorney

 At the law offices of Mark S. Rubinstein, P.C., I work tirelessly to give my clients the upper hand.
 Whether that means uncovering exculpatory evidence through a private investigation or demonstrating that the police violated your Constitutional rights, if you hire me to take your case, you can rest assured that I will pursue all available avenues to have your charges reduced or dismissed.
-As a defendant in the Colorado or federal criminal justice system, you cannot afford to sit and wait for trial.
+As a defendant in Colorado or federal criminal justice system, you cannot afford to sit and wait for trial.
 I will take aggressive action to build a strategic defense designed to keep you out of jail and preserve your future.